Channelside

 • Transform an existing 800-space surface parking lot into a vibrant, mixed-use development with waterfront access to all

-• Create vibrant, accessible, resilient and connected open spaces including public open spaces, pedestrian and bicycle pathways, plazas, and landscaped open space in what is now predominately surface parking
+• Create vibrant, accessible, resilient and connected open spaces including public open spaces, pedestrian and bicycle pathways, plazas, and landscaped open space in what is now predominately surface parking.

-• As drawn from the Fort Point 100 Acres Open Space Concept Plan, park elements will include an event amphitheater, interactive water feature, shade structures, open civic lawn, public picnic shelters, adventure playspace, a linear plaza designed to host food trucks or temporary markets and opportunities for art and interpretive elements
+• As drawn from the Fort Point 100 Acres Open Space Concept Plan, park elements will include an event amphitheater, interactive water feature, shade structures, open civic lawn, public picnic shelters, adventure playspace, a linear plaza designed to host food trucks or temporary markets and opportunities for art and interpretive element

 • Provide a Harborwalk along the entirety of the Project site that is at least 18 feet in width.
-Along much of the Project site, the Harborwalk is complemented by adjacent public open space, thereby creating an integrated public realm that greatly enhances public access along the Fort Point Channel waterfront
+Along much of the Project site, the Harborwalk is complemented by adjacent public open space, thereby creating an integrated public realm that greatly enhances public access along the For Point Channel waterfront

 ECONOMIC IMPACTS + BENEFITS